It’s time to begin planning your potager!

 Beans – both pole and bush – are fabulous in your potager.
 Any plants that you plan to leave into autumn for dried beans, though, stay in your main garden.

-Even carrots can have a spot in your potager.
+Even carrots can have a spot.
 Plant them thickly in a large container and harvest the sweet, tiny carrots throughout the growing season.
 Your keeping carrots, of course, go in your large main garden.

-While most squash need to stay in a large garden, plant one or two climbing, or compact bush-style, zucchini in your potager.
+While most squash need to stay in a large garden, plant one or two climbing, or compact bush-style, zucchini in your smaller garden.

 Any of the foods that you plan to freeze, can, dehydrate or put into the cold cellar are best grown in your regular vegetable garden.
-Generally, you don’t need to check on potatoes, sweet potatoes, keeping carrots or storage onions constantly.
+Generally, you don’t need to check on potatoes, sweet potatoes, garlic, keeping carrots or storage onions constantly, so it’s fine that they are a distance from your home.
 They grow with minimal attention and are harvested at the end of the season.

 Tip #3: Make the Most of the Space You Have